Residents ‘locked out’ after GSA fire consider legal action

-Residents and business owners who say they have been refused access to their properties following the Glasgow School of Art (GSA) fire are considering legal action.
+Residents and business owners prevented from returning to their properties after the Glasgow School of Art (GSA) fire are considering legal action as they say saving the building has been put before people’s needs.

-Lawyers say it is unacceptable those affected have been locked out for almost 10 weeks as efforts continue to stabilise and preserve what is left of the renowned Mackintosh building.
+A large safety cordon has been in place since the June 15 blaze, with work ongoing to stabilise and preserve what is left of the renowned Mackintosh building.

-Flames tore through the Charles Rennie Mackintosh-designed building on June 15, the second devastating fire to hit the art school.
+Lawyers, who met with community representatives on Monday, said 33 households have been displaced in Garnethill and 55 Sauchiehall Street businesses affected, with people refused entry to collect items including passports, car keys, medicines and clothes.

-Since then, residents and business staff have been refused entry to collect items including passports, car keys, medicines or clothes, GLC said.
+Owner of Biggars Music, Gill Hutchison, said she was in no doubt the Mackintosh building had been “primary in people’s focus”.

-Mike Dailly, solicitor advocate at GLC, said: “Glasgow City Council senior officers, Glasgow School of Art and privileged elites appear more interested in saving the MacKintosh building than saving the community of Sauchiehall Street and Garnethill, which have been around a lot longer and are a special part of our city’s heritage.
+She told the Press Association: “We will need to wait until we get access to know exactly what our insurance position is.

 “Residents and businesses no longer trust that the local authority is putting their needs first.